the Tin Whistles Scholarship Foundation

 2024 – Growth accelerates with six 4‑year scholarships and three 3‑year nursing scholarships at Sandhills Community College.

-2026 – The Foundation reaches a new milestone adding three new 2‑year scholarships at Sandhills CC, bringing the total to 12 annual awards.
+2026 – The Foundation reaches a new milestone adding two new 2‑year scholarships at Sandhills CC, bringing the total to 11 annual awards.

 Our Reach…How we’re making a difference